omar-polo/kamid/README.md

 ## Testing

-The regression suite uses doas(1) because it needs root privileges for some operatinos.
+The regression suite uses sudo (or doas) because it needs root privileges for certain operations.
 To run the test suite:

-	$ make regress
+	$ make test

-The regression are written with a custom DSL, called ninepscript.
+The regression are written using a custom DSL, ninepscript.
 `contrib/9ps-mode.el` is the major mode for Emacs.

-There's another regression suite written in common lisp in `regress/lisp/9p-test`; it depends on other common lisp libraries available through quicklisp.
-Make sure to have sbcl installed and the relevant lisp dependencies installed, then run
+There's another regression suite written in common lisp in `regress/lisp/9p-test`; it depends on other lisp libraries available through quicklisp.
+Make sure to have sbcl and the relevant lisp dependencies installed, then run

-	$ make HAVE_LISP=yes regress
+	$ make HAVE_LISP=yes test

 ## License